The supply chain was once cursed with a lack of modern technology.

 For instance, if a shipper or 3PL has been using a specific carrier for a long time, they are likely not seeing a diverse performance data set.
 By expending to new carriers and determining transit performance, shippers could end up saving time, money, and have greater visibility to their freight.

-+2 million vetted carriers operate in the Shipwell network, making it easy to stay competitive and use the carriers that will be the best fit for your business.
+Over 800,000 drivers operate in the Shipwell network, making it easy to stay competitive and use the carriers that will be the best fit for your business.

 Carriers connected in the Shipwell network can enable shippers to track performance that can inform their inventory systems and warehouse schedule.